Sinclaire Sparkman: Offer inner healing in church

-Soothing sounds of the church choir float hearts upward in worship.
+Hearts float upward in worship on soothing sounds of the church chior.
 Words of the preacher saturate the crowd with reverence.
 People turn to one another with smiles, hugs and handshakes.
 Food is served for fellowship, and children laugh together in Sunday school.

 This dreamy picture of a welcoming church service sounds nice, but let’s look a little deeper.
 What’s really going on with the people?
 What would Jesus see?